ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 Stacking is another way of combining the models.
 It is a multi-layer model framework and would work well if models that are being stacked are diversified.

-**This is a tight schedule, without doubt.
+**This is a tight schedule.
 I haven't listed all the technical details behind these bullet points.
-But I hope this would be helpful as a framework, especially when you face a scenario with reletively cleaned data, but short turnaround.**
+But I hope this would be helpful as a framework, especially when you face a scenario with reletively cleaned data, yet short turnaround.**

 Please do not hesitate to reach me at **feifeiyu1204@gmail.com** for comments & suggestions.